alsona1188/euro2024-quiz/README.md

 ![screenshot of result page](document/scoreboard.png)

+  - Three different message will appear, when the user got less than 50 points, more than 80 and 100 points.

-  - Two more buttons will appear like restart and home.
+  - Two more buttons will appear: restart and home.

   - After clicking the restart button, the game will be restarted with a random turn of questions.
   - If the user click on home button, it will take him to the landing page.